OfficeDev/open-xml-docs/docs/presentation/how-to-get-all-the-text-in-all-slides-in-a-presentation.md

 ms.date: 11/01/2017
 ms.localizationpriority: medium
 ---
-# Get all the text in all slides in a presentation (Open XML SDK)
+# Get all the text in all slides in a presentation

 This topic shows how to use the classes in the Open XML SDK to get all of the text in all of the slides in a presentation programmatically.